angstwad/flask-awesomemongokit/README.md

 An opinionated configuration for Mongo and MongoKit in Flask (singleton connections, doc registrations, indexing, and little else!)

-# How does it do a thing?
+# How does it work?

-In the Flask config, make a thing:
+In the Flask config, declare document models:

 ```
 MONGOKIT_DOCUMENTS = [